CUP Alum Abdurakhmonov Wins Olympic Bronze in Freestyle Wrestling in Toyko

 Abdurakhmonov spent two years at Clarion University and made an immediate impact on the wrestling program.

-During his senior year, he went 36-5 at 165 pounds, won the Eastern Wrestling League and Pennsylvania State Athletic Conference championships, and was 5-1 at the NCAA Division I Nationals to pace third.
+During his senior year, he went 36-5 at 165 pounds, won the Eastern Wrestling League and Pennsylvania State Athletic Conference championships, and was 5-1 at the NCAA Division I Nationals to place third.

 Abdurakhmonov was 74-17 in his career with two PSAC titles.